bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Please, find more information about engines at the :ref:`Engines` page.

 Prerequisites For Modules.
-Streaming Components.
+Streaming Component.
 --------------------------------------------------

 A module requires the following elements to be created for its performance: